What are some fun facts for Mexico, that you need to know! Or maybe you just are looking for some interesting facts to entertain you?

 Mexico has a rich and diverse art scene, And The famous artist is Frida Kahlo

 Mexico is a country known for its rich and diverse art scene.
-However, its most famous artist is Frida Kahlo, who was born in Mexico City but grew up in Coyoacán (a borough of Mexico City).
+However, its most famous artist is Frida Kahlo, who was born in Mexico City, which has some of the best partying in Mexico.
+But grew up in Coyoacán (a borough of Mexico City).

 Her paintings capture the struggles of being a woman who did not fit into society’s expectations of what women should be like.
 Many of her paintings display images of herself with a unibrow and thick lips; she wore these traits as symbols of strength and pride.

 - Mexico has Officially been Named the united Mexican states.
 It is an interesting fact that most people don’t know.

 - The 16th of September is Grito de Dolores.
 And is Mexico’s Independence Day.